Exception and error resolution

-Two distinct types of errors occur during processing: exceptions and system errors.
-Exceptions are errors that occur when Relativity cannot process a job or file.
+Two distinct types of exceptions occur during processing: exceptions and errors.
+Exceptions are resolvable errors that occur when Relativity cannot process a job or file.
 For example, a password-protected file where Relativity cannot find the password.
 In this case, you can resolve the issue by providing the password and rerunning the process.
-System errors occur when the processing engine cannot complete the job.
-For example, a system error may occur when there is a break in network connectivity where Relativity cannot access file storage.
+Errors occur when the processing engine cannot complete the job.
+For example, an error may occur when there is a break in network connectivity where Relativity cannot access file storage.
 In this case, the resolution is to rerun the processing job after you restore network connectivity.
-Other system errors may be more complex and require support intervention.
+Other errors may be more complex and require support intervention.

-For information on where to find processing error information, see Processing error overview.
+For information on where to find processing exception and error information in RelativityOne, see Processing exception overview.

 This page details the following:

-There are two types of processing errors: file errors and job errors.
+There are two types of processing issues that may affect the outcome of you processing job: file exceptions and job errors.

-• File errors—affect a single file.
-Overall, the processing job continues, even if file errors exist.
-File errors are resolvable and have a status of Not Resolved in the Files tab.
-An example of a file error might include a password-protected file where Relativity cannot find the password.
+• File exceptions—affect a single file.
+Overall, the processing job continues, even if file exceptions exist.
+File exceptions are resolvable and have a status of Not Resolved in the Files tab.
+An example of a file exception might is a password-protected file where Relativity cannot find the password.
+By supplying the password you can retry the exception.

 • Job errors—affect the entire processing job and block publishing.
 You must resolve job errors before you can continue processing.